twbs/bootstrap/site/content/docs/4.3/forms/layout.md

 ## Form grid

 More complex forms can be built using our grid classes.
-Use these for form layouts that require multiple columns, varied widths, and additional alignment options.
+Use these for form layouts that require multiple columns, varied widths, and additional alignment options. **Requires the `$enable-grid-classes` Sass variable to be enabled** (on by default).

 {{< example >}}
 <form>